Signs You Should Consider a Voluntary Demotion

 If you were significantly happier in your old job, you may want to look into a voluntary demotion.
 You can’t spend your life in a job you don’t like.

-You Have Stress-related Health Issues
+Stress-related Health Issues

 The most important asset you have in your career is your health.
 Without it, you can’t do anything.
 Twelve-hour days and sleepless nights eventually catch up to you.
 You can maintain this schedule a short time, but you have to crash at some point.